gu-eresearch/hpcWorkshop/content/21-modules.md

 {: .bash}

 ## Build your own anaconda environment
 You can create your own conda environment in your home directory but please make sure that it is not already avaliable.
+Creating a conda environment requires internet access.

 ```
+# To get internet access from the cluster, run this command:
+[s1234567@gc-prd-hpclogin1 ~]$ source /usr/local/bin/s3proxy.sh

 # Load the require anaconda environment, i.e. 2 or 3
 [s1234567@gc-prd-hpclogin1 ~]$ module load anaconda3